giantswarm/docs/src/content/general/architecture/capi/index.md

 The Giant Swarm Platform consists of various systems.
 They can be categorized into three areas: infrastructure, applications, and operations.

-For managing the infrastructure we run a management cluster per provider and region wherever you want to have your workloads.
-From that management cluster you can spin up as many individual Kubernetes clusters, called workload clusters, as you want.
+For managing the infrastructure we run a Management Cluster per provider and region wherever you want to have your workloads.
+From that Management Cluster you can spin up as many individual Kubernetes clusters, called Workload Clusters, as you want.
 Our operations team works to maintain all cluster components' health, while we release new versions with new features and patches.
 On top of that, Giant Swarm offers a curated catalog with the most common Cloud Native tools that helps to monitor, secure or manage your applications.
 Customers can leverage those while we carry the burden of maintaining, securing and keeping them up to date.

 Giant Swarm's architecture is split into two logical parts.
-One encompasses the management cluster and all the components running there.
-The second part  refers to the workload clusters that are created dynamically by the users to run their business workloads.
-In principle the management cluster and workload cluster(s) are analogous in terms of infrastructure and configuration.
-The difference comes with the additional layers we deployed on top of the management cluster that helps manage your users and permissions, workload clusters or the applications running on the workload clusters.
+One encompasses the Management Cluster and all the components running there.
+The second part  refers to the Workload Clusters that are created dynamically by the users to run their business workloads.
+In principle the Management Cluster and Workload Cluster(s) are analogous in terms of infrastructure and configuration.
+The difference comes with the additional layers we deployed on top of the Management Cluster that helps manage your users and permissions, Workload Clusters or the applications running on the Workload Clusters.

 ## Cluster Architecture

-As explained previously, both the management cluster and the workload cluster(s) have the same structure and configuration.
+As explained previously, both the Management Cluster and the Workload Cluster(s) have the same structure and configuration.
 In Giant Swarm we rely on [Cluster API](https://cluster-api.sigs.k8s.io/) to bootstrap and configure the cluster infrastructure and set up all the components needed for a cluster to function.

 [Cluster Architecture Image](./CAPI_architecture.png)!